SignalProducer

 A producer that emits the logical AND results.

-• Create a producer that computes a logical AND between the latest values of booleans.
+Create a producer that computes a logical OR between the latest values of

 Swift

-• Create a producer that computes a logical AND between the latest values of booleans.
+Create a producer that computes a logical OR between the latest values of

 Swift

-• Create a producer that computes a logical OR between the latest values of self and producer.
+Create a producer that computes a logical OR between the latest values of

 Swift